 Staff Evaluation - An engineering and safety evaluation of any speed hump request will be made to determine that the guidelines listed below are met.
 Since speed humps have a wide ranging impact not only on the vehicles crossing them, but also on the residents living on the immediate and nearby streets, the installation will be studied within the context of an overall neighborhood traffic management study.
 Speed hump requests will be handled in the order in which they are received.
 The cost for the installation of approved speed humps will be paid for by the city based on the annual funding provided.

-Streets – Installation of speed humps will primarily be on residential streets.
-These could include local and collector streets with housing that faces the street.
-A residential local or collector street is defined as one whose abutting land use is at least 85% residential when considered in segments of one quarter mile.
+Streets – Installation of speed humps is primarily on residential streets.
+These could include local and collector streets with houses that face the street.
+A residential local or collector street is defined as one abutting land use is at least 85% residential when considered in segments of one quarter mile.

-Non-compliant Installation – If it is determined that a street does not meet the speed and volume requirements for installing speed humps and a neighborhood is still desirous of having speed humps installed, then the neighborhood would be required to pay for 100% of the installation cost.
-If this process is elected it is with the understanding that speed humps will be installed under city contract meeting city requirements and that requirements for resident surveys have been met.
+Non-compliant Installation – If it is determined that a street does not meet the speed and volume requirements for installing speed humps and a neighborhood still wants speed humps installed, then the neighborhood would be required to pay for 100% of the installation cost.
+If this process is elected, it is with the understanding that speed humps will be installed under city contract meeting city requirements and that requirements for resident surveys have been met.